991888lili/Blood-Donation-Forecasting-Deployment/README.md

 ## 🔧 Usage Guide

 ### Step 1: Data Upload
-1. Download the sample data template from the app
-2. Prepare your 14-day historical data in the same format
+1. Prepare your 14-day historical data in the same format
-3. Upload your CSV file through the interface
+2. Upload your CSV file through the interface

 ### Step 2: Configure Predictions
 - **Start Date**: Choose the first day to predict